Set up and work locally

 Copy and paste the key from your WSL terminal to the Key text box on GitHub and enter a memorable name for the key in the Title field.
 Click Add SSH key to save it.

-You have two options to clone the the axway-open-docs Git repo to your local machine:
+You have two options to clone the the Axway repository to your local machine:

-- Clone the Axway-Open-Docs repository directly.
+- Clone the Axway repository directly.
+Contact an Axway representative for the URL.
 This requires that you have write permissions on the repository to make any changes.

-- Fork (make a copy) of the Axway-Open-Docs repository in your personal GitHub account and clone the fork.
+- Fork (make a copy) of the Axway repository in your personal GitHub account and clone the fork.
 To fork the repository, follow the steps in Fork a repo.

-To clone the Axway-Open-Docs repository directly, enter the following commands in WSL:
+To clone the Axway repository directly, enter the following commands in WSL:

-If you have forked the Axway-Open-Docs repository, enter the following commands to clone your fork of the repo instead:
+If you have forked the Axway repository, enter the following commands to clone your fork of the repo instead:

 After running these commands, you will have a local copy of the repository in the following location: